khirmas67/Prediction_Of_Heart_Failure/README.md

 ```
 ## **Dataset**
 The dataset used in this project is available on [Kaggle](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).
-It contains **299 samples** with **13 clinical features**, including:
+It contains **918 samples** with **11 clinical features**, including:
 - Age
+- Sex
+- Chest pain type
 - Resting blood pressure
 - Serum cholesterol
+- Fasting blood sugar
+- Resting electrocardiogram
 - Maximum heart rate achieved
+- Exercise Angina
-- ST depression induced by exercise
+- ST depression(OldPeak)
 - Slope of the ST segment
-- Presence of chest pain
-- Whether the patient has diabetes or hypertension

-The **target variable** indicates whether heart failure was detected (binary: No = 0, Yes = 1).
+The **target variable (HeartDisease** indicates whether heart failure was detected (binary: No = 0, Yes = 1).

 ## **How to Run the Project**
 1. **Clone the repository:**